+Crude oil and taxes are the primary drivers of the price of fuel.
 America’s refiners manufacture safe, reliable, and clean transportation fuels that literally keep our nation moving and sustain our economy.
-According to the U.S. Energy Information Administration’s (USEIA’s) latest data, the average price of a gallon of gasoline and diesel was $3.57 and $3.93, respectively.
+According to the U.S. Energy Information Administration’s (USEIA’s)* latest data, average November gasoline and diesel prices were $2.18 and $2.44, respectively.

 Refining is a complex and sophisticated manufacturing process.
-It requires significant human and capital investments, and must meet increasingly expensive environmental compliance processes required by our government.
-As regulators change the energy, carbon, and chemical content of transportation fuels (e.g., Tier 3, RFS, LCFS) fuels manufacturing and distribution inevitably becomes more complex (e.g., E15) and costly to consumers.
+It requires significant human and capital investments, and must meet increasingly expensive environmental compliance processes required by federal and state governments.
+As regulators change the energy, carbon, and chemical content of transportation fuels (e.g., Tier 3 gasoline, RFS, LCFS), fuels manufacturing and distribution processes inevitably becomes more complex (e.g., California’s low carbon fuel standard or E15) and costly to consumers.